jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

     (i) by mistake; or
     (ii) by clerical error; or
     (iii) as a result of false information.
-(2) Notwithstanding anything in this Act, the Registrar, on being satisfied that the name of any person has been omitted or removed from the roll—may place the name of that person on the roll at any time or restore the name of that person to the roll at any time.
+(2) Notwithstanding anything in this Act, the Electoral Commission, on being satisfied that the name of any person has been omitted or removed from the roll—may place the name of that person on the roll at any time or restore the name of that person to the roll at any time.
   (a) by mistake; or
   (b) by clerical error; or
   (c) as a result of false information,—
-(3) In addition to other powers of alterations conferred by this Act, the Registrar may at any time, subject to subsection (6), alter the roll—
+(3) In addition to other powers of alterations conferred by this Act, the Electoral Commission may at any time, subject to subsection (6), alter the roll—
   (a) by correcting any mistake or omission in the particulars of the enrolment of a person:
   (b) by striking out the superfluous entry when the name of a person appears more than once on the roll.
-(4) Where—the Registrar of the district in which the person should have been registered may, subject to subsection (6), place that person’s name on the roll for that district.
-  (a) a person has been registered as an elector of a district other than the district in which the person should have been registered; and
+(4) The Electoral Commission may, subject to subsection (6), place a person’s name on the roll if— (a) the person has been registered as an elector of a district other than the district in which the person should have been registered; and
-  (b) the person’s name has, pursuant to subsection (1)﻿(h) or subsection (1)﻿(i), been removed from the roll of the district for which the person was correctly registered,—
+  (b) the person’s name has, under subsection (1)﻿(h) or (i), been removed from the roll of the district for which the person was correctly registered.
-(5) Where, pursuant to this section, the name of a person is removed from the roll in the period commencing on the day after writ day and ending on the day before polling day, the Registrar shall, on removing that name, enter it on a list to be known as the list of post-writ day deletions.
+(5) Where, pursuant to this section, the name of a person is removed from the roll in the period commencing on the day after writ day and ending on the day before polling day, the Electoral Commission must, on removing that name, enter it on a list to be known as the list of post-writ day deletions.
 (6) No alteration pursuant to this section shall be made to the roll for a district in the period beginning on polling day and ending on the day after the day of the return of the writ.

 ### 99 Notice of alterations to roll
-(1) Where, pursuant to any of the provisions of paragraphs (c) to (i) of section 98(1), the name of a person is removed from the roll, the Registrar shall, in accordance with subsection (3) or subsection (4), deliver or send to that person, notice in writing of the removal of that person’s name from the roll.
+(1) Where, pursuant to any of the provisions of paragraphs (c) to (i) of section 98(1), the name of a person is removed from the roll, the Electoral Commission must, in accordance with subsection (3) or subsection (4), deliver or send to that person, notice in writing of the removal of that person’s name from the roll.
-(2) Where the name of a person (being a name which, pursuant to section 98(1)﻿(h) or section 98(1)﻿(i), has been removed from a roll) is entered, pursuant to section 98(4), on another roll, the Registrar who enters that person’s name on that other roll shall, in accordance with subsection (3) or subsection (4), deliver or send to that person notice in writing of the entry of that person’s name on that other roll.
+(2) Where the name of a person (being a name which, pursuant to section 98(1)﻿(h) or section 98(1)﻿(i), has been removed from a roll) is entered, pursuant to section 98(4), on another roll, the Electoral Commission must, in accordance with subsection (3) or subsection (4), deliver or send to that person notice in writing of the entry of that person’s name on that other roll.
 (3) Subject to subsection (4), the notice required by subsection (1) or subsection (2)— (a) shall be delivered to the person personally or sent to the person by post; and (b) shall be so delivered or sent not later than 14 days after the date on which,—